 For the fourth edition of this year’s BIFA (British Independent Film Awards) qualifying Sunrise Film Festival, the programme featured an impressive 187 short films across 25 strands and saw just under 2,000 admissions to screenings and events across the 4 festival days.

-Our Regular submissions window for our 5th Anniversary edition in 2026 are open until 30 October 2025, and late entries will close on 15 January 2026 – Visit our page on Filmfreeway for more information.
+Our Regular submissions window for our 5th Anniversary edition in 2026 is open until 30 October 2025 – Visit our page on Filmfreeway for more information.

 You can also watch our full 2025 Awards Ceremony below.